EventuallyFixed/timesync/README.md

 # Development status
 - Ongoing

+# Doing
+- Translate settings into rsync commands:
+  - Execute the rsync commands in a backend shell script.
+  - Move deletions to backend shell script.
+  - Associate log files with the correct instance.
+    - Possibly somehow move the log file(s) to the snapshot directory, post-completion.
+    - Could be tricky, as it's all being done asynchronously.

 # ToDo
 - Revise the main Snapshots screen layout, to be more mobile friendly.
   - Complete the implementation of functionality here.